 Physical and Externalized Symptoms

 Men might show external signs of distress, such as substance abuse or aggressive behaviors, which are often not directly recognized as symptoms of mental health issues like depression or anxiety.
 These externalized behaviors can sometimes escalate to violence, which is a significant concern.
+Risk-taking behavior is another common externalized symptom that may indicate underlying mental health issues in men.

 Suicide Risk and Ideation